Rent assistance programs in Detroit and Wayne County.

 - Grandale Corps Community Center - Detroit (313) 835-3736

 - Harding Corps Community Center - Detroit (313) 822-2800

 - Temple Corps Community Center - Detroit (313) 897-2914

 - Plymouth Corps Community Center - Plymouth (734) 453-5464

 - Wayne/Westland Community Corps Center - Westland (734) 722-3660

 - Downriver Community Corps Center - Wyandotte (734) 282-0930

 Wayne County Soldiers & Sailors Relief is another agency that is focused on serving veterans and spouses of deceased veterans.
 Information can be obtained by dialing (313) 224-8163

 Wayne Metropolitan Community Action Agency – They run several different assistance programs.
-Among them include the Homeless Prevention Program, which provides housing assistance, case management and help to families and Individuals with children who are at risk of becoming homeless.
+Among them include the Homeless Prevention Program, which provides housing assistance, case management and financial help.
+Most of the support is for families and individuals with children, including single mothers in Detroit, who are at risk of becoming homeless.

 Wayne County Veterans Affairs Department – Veterans and their families, including wives, husbands, widows, widowers, minor children and mothers, may get emergency rent and housing assistance.
-28 W Adams Suite 1710.
+Location is 28 W Adams Suite 1710.
 Detroit, Michigan (313) 224-5045